Cleaning up local GIT branches with no Remote

 • -v

-• Inverts the output: typically grep would only output the input lines which match, now it will only output lines which do not match
+• Inverts the output: typically grep would only output the input lines that match, now it will only output lines that do not match

 • -f remotes*